robb-j/r0b-blog/post/using-jsx-without-react.md

 ---

 That's what I know about using jsx without react.
-I've found it useful for tidying up small web apps which just need dom access.
+I've found it useful for tidying up small web apps which only need dom access.

 You can find the example at [robb-j/r0b-blog](https://github.com/robb-j/r0b-blog/tree/master/examples/jsx-without-react)